SparkleSavvy/Windows-tools/README.md

 [Extreme Injector](https://github.com/SparkleSavvy/Windows-tools/releases/tag/extremeinjector) - great dll cheats injector without malware when

+[Notepad++](https://notepad-plus-plus.org/downloads/) (Official download page) - Cool program for editing various text files such as txt, xml and so on

 > [!WARNING]
 > Use it at your own risk.
 [StartAllBlack Utility](https://github.com/Aetherinox/startallback-utility) - Activator for StartAllBlack